Notting Hill director Roger Michell dies aged 65

 Notting Hill, a 1999 romantic comedy which starred Julia Roberts and Hugh Grant, became one of the highest-grossing British films of all time.

-Michell was also known for other movies including Venus and My Cousin Rachel.
+Michell was also known for movies including Venus and My Cousin Rachel.

 In 2011, he directed Harrison Ford, Diane Keaton and Rachel McAdams in Morning Glory, a film set behind the scenes of a fictional TV breakfast show.